Traniks/Learning-Vue-03-WebGLArena/README.md

-# AngryBots - Web3 Gaming Revolution
+# UnityOnWeb - WebGL Gaming Platform

-A cutting-edge single-page application for the AngryBots game, built with Vue 3, TypeScript, and Tailwind CSS.
-Experience intense robot combat with Unity WebGL integration and blockchain technology.
+A cutting-edge single-page application built with Vue 3, TypeScript, and Tailwind CSS.
+Experience seamless Unity WebGL games in your browser with modern web technologies and blockchain integration.

 ## 🛠️ Tech Stack